avelezd/hdf5_lab/README.md

 Manipulating HDF5 files using python to get information about traffic flow.

+## Frame Creator
+Each HDF5 file contains enough information to generate a map of the traffc status for each city. framcreator.py creates a pixel map based on a HDF5 file splited by channel.

-## To do:
+## To do's:
+- [ ] Create a GIf or Video concatenating all the images in a file.
+- [ ] Save images automatically
+- [x] ~~Plot the data of a frame in a HDF5 file~~
 - [x] ~~Load an HDF5 file and extract metadata.~~
 - [x] ~~Add custom logger using logging module.~~
-- [ ] Create basic unittests to load and read HDF5 files.
+- [x] ~~Create basic unittests to load and read HDF5 files.~~
-- [ ] Create a map based on traffic data collected.
+- [x] ~~Create a map based on traffic data collected.~~